-Figure 14.
+FIGURE 14.
 Colchicine

 CONCLUSION

 Many secondary metabolites have been isolated from Indonesian medicinal plants.
 Some of them have potential biological activities to further development for pharmaceutical industry both as TM or modern drugs.
 To develop the Indonesian medicinal plant as national product that can be competitive in multinational market, studies these plants for its safety, efficacy and standardization are necessary.
 Working collaboration between botanists, phytochemists, pharmacologists, organic chemists and others are important to pursue goal targeted.